UNO-Open/owc-constitution/constitution/README.md

 Also, be sure to [rebase](https://git-scm.com/docs/git-rebase) multiple commits into one before making a pull request.

-## Document Style
-One sentence, one line.
-In general, follow the pattern of the existing document.

-## Software Requirements
-Must have make, and pdflatex installed.

-Installing dependencies on debian

-`sudo apt install texlive texlive-formats-extra make`

-Installing depencdencies on fedora

-`sudo yum install texlive make`

-## Compiling the Constitution
-Once required software is installed, simply run `make`.
-Running `make` will build and link the bylaws and articles properly.
-Review the PDF output to check for any errors before making a pull request.
-If additional commits are made, be sure to [rebase](https://git-scm.com/docs/git-rebase) down to one commit before submitting a pull request.

 # Submitting a Pull Request or Issue
 To make contributing easier, there are templates for both issues and pull requests.
 Please fill out the appropriate options in the description as you make